 - 5.1 If you are concerned about any form of malpractice covered by this policy, you should normally raise the issue with your immediate superior.
-If you feel you cannot tell your immediate superior, for whatever reason, you should raise the issue with the Governance Professional/Clerk to the Board of Governors or the HR Director. - 5.2 A concern can be raised by telephone, in person or in writing.
+If you feel you cannot tell your line manager, for whatever reason, you should raise the issue with the Director of People and Culture or the Head of Governance. - 5.2 The Board of Governors has designated a member of the Board of Governors as a point of contact for those who wish to report concerns.
+The Designated Whistleblowing Governor can be contacted, in confidence, via the Head of Governance. - 5.3 A concern can be raised by telephone, in person or in writing (including by email).
 It is preferable if it is made in writing.
-Although you are not expected to prove the truth of your concern beyond doubt or provide evidence, you will generally need to provide, as a minimum, details of the nature of the concern and why you believe it to be true, and the background and history of the concern (giving relevant dates where possible). - 5.3 You may wish to consider discussing your concern with a colleague or trade union supporter before raising it formally under this policy but remember that once you have raised a concern formally (alone or with a colleague), in the interests of everyone involved, this is a confidential process.
+Although you are not expected to prove the truth of your concern beyond doubt or provide evidence, you will generally need to provide, as a minimum, details of the nature of the concern and why you believe it to be true, and the background and history of the concern (giving relevant dates where possible).

+5.4 You may wish to consider discussing your concern with a colleague or trade union supporter before raising it formally under this policy but remember that once you have raised a concern formally (alone or with a colleague), in the interests of everyone involved, this is a confidential process.